Remod-org/CCTVControl/README.md

 When you run /cctvlist from RCON, the plugin will do it's scan from the center of the map and should (now) display the list correctly.

+NOTE: When controlling camaras remotely, use the WASD keys for pan and tilt.

+Players with the cctvcontrol.admin permission can also pan and tilt server static cameras.

 ### Permission

 - `cctvcontrol.use` = Allows use of the /cctv command to add cameras to a computer station.
-- `cctvcontrol.admin` = Allows /cctv user to add all cameras, regardless of owner.
+- `cctvcontrol.admin` = Allows /cctv user to add all cameras, regardless of owner, and to move static cameras.
 - `cctvcontrol.list` = Allows admin list of ALL cameras, regardless of owner using /cctvlist.

 ### Configuration